 Pasta – No matter what those people on the South Beach or non-carb diets are telling you, pasta is not evil, especially if it only makes cameo appearances on your plate.
 Pasta is a great showcase for vegetables and healthy meats.
 We love our Spicy Sausage Pasta With Greens.
 In this recipe, we use less fatty, Italian-style chicken sausage instead of pork.
 Don’t let the broccoli scare you — it’s quite delicious in this dish.
 Plus, cruciferous vegetables are well-known cancer combatants and some of the best foods you can eat.

-Sweets and Desserts – Many people think of cookies, cake, and ice cream when they get a yearning for comfort in dessert.
+Sweets and Desserts – Many people think of cookies, cake, and ice cream when they get a yearning for comfort in a dessert.
 And since cancer is tough enough without depriving yourself of life’s little sweet interludes, we’re not about to discourage indulging that sweet tooth.
 Our recipes for sweets keep health in mind, but they are still high in fat and sugar (which is sort of the point, after all) so try to keep portions small and savor them slowly.

-Our Pear and Ginger Upside-Down Cake is incredible, and the ginger will aid in digestion.
-Our Orangey Tofu Chocolate Pudding is even loved by those who cross the street when they see tofu coming.
-The silken tofu gives the perfect pudding consistency while supplying protein and antioxidants.
-And for an easy dessert that will waft you straight to the tropics, try our Bananas Baked in Coconut.
+Our Pear & Ginger Upside-Down Cake tastes incredible, and the ginger will aid in digestion.
+Our Orangey Tofu Chocolate Pudding is loved even by those who cross the street when they see tofu coming.
+The silken tofu gives the perfect pudding consistency while supplying protein.
+And for an easy dessert whose scent will waft you straight to the tropics, try our Bananas Baked in Coconut Oil.